 In 1996, Barker appeared on the big screen when he played himself in Happy Gilmore, a comedy starring Adam Sandler.
 In a memorable sequence, he and Sandler get into a brawl at a celebrity golf tournament; the scene won an award for "Best Fight Sequence" at the MTV Movie Awards that year.

-His support of animal rights culminated in his founding in 1995 of the DJ&T Foundation, an organization based in Beverly Hills that works to reduce the overpopulation of domestic animals by providing free or inexpensive sterilization for cats and dogs.
+His support of animal rights culminated in his founding of the DJ&T Foundation in 1995, an organization based in Beverly Hills that works to reduce the overpopulation of domestic animals by providing free or inexpensive sterilization for cats and dogs.
 Barker named the DJ&T Foundation for his wife, Dorothy Jo Gideon, and her mother, Tilly.
 Gideon produced her husband's game shows until her death, in 1981, from cancer.

 In October 2013, Barker spent approximately $1 million to get three African elephants from the Toronto Zoo to PAWS, an animal sanctuary in California.
 The Toronto City Council allowed for their removal in 2011 after activists such as Barker voiced their concerns about having large animals held within zoos.
 With the addition of Toka, Iringa and Thika, the Performing Animal Welfare Society's ARK 2000 compound has a total of 9 elephants.

 On April 1, 2015 Barker made a surprise return visit to The Price Is Right as an April Fool's joke.
 It was his first appearance since he had turned 90 in 2013.